Creative Justice Youth Symposium

 Type(s): Community Event, Open Mic, Panel, Reading, Workshop

 Genre and Form(s): Community, Human Rights, Poetry, Social Justice

 As the world awakens to injustice, we must all work together to build a strong foundation on which to rebuild a more just world.
-The Virginia G. Piper Center for Creative Writing at Arizona State University is proud to sponsor the first annual Creative Justice Youth Symposium, Tuesday through Thursday, June 14 - 16, 2020 on Zoom.
+The Virginia G. Piper Center for Creative Writing at Arizona State University is proud to sponsor the second annual Creative Justice Youth Symposium, Thursday through Friday, June 17 - 18, 2021 on Zoom.
 Each day will consist of a workshop and community open mic.

 Please note: while this event is free and open to the public, you must register through Eventbrite to receive the Zoom link.
 Space is first-come, first-served.
-Doors will open at 10:50 AM.
 Attendance will be capped at 30 guests in order to allow everyone the opportunity to speak.
 Registrations do not guarantee or reserve seats.
 The Zoom link for each workshop can be found in the online event page.
-If you have any questions or require different forms of access, please reach out to Community Outreach Coordinator M. McDonough at firstname.lastname@example.org.
+If you have any questions or require different forms of access, please reach out to Angie Dell at firstname.lastname@example.org.

 About the Workshops

 11:00 AM - 12:00 PM ● Hip Hop Lit: A Poetic Practice for the Child in You with Teré Fowler-Chapman